Lulworth Cove Mirror No: 20

 The cove is a famous natural phenomenon situated on Dorset's Jurassic Coast, a World Heritage site.

 These unique mirrors use recycled fishing nets and are made in a limited edition of only 100.
-This one features sea green colours and is number 20 in the series.
+This one featuring vibrant colours is number 20 in the series.

 The ghost nets (fishing net salvage, landing nets and ropes found washed ashore) have been recycled to create this handmade mirror: gathered from our local beaches, de-tangled, washed, dried, sorted and finally carefully assembled.